Building Your Self-Care ToolkitJul 27, 2021

 To check in with yourself and reflect on your self-care, I’ve included worksheets titled “10 Minutes to Reflect On Your Day Challenge” where you pick three moments from the day you’d like to remember, pick one idea you’d like to explore more, and make additional notes.
 If you aren’t a night person you can do this the next morning to reflect on the previous day.
 Do whatever works best for you!

 At the end of the workbook there’s space to write a letter to yourself perhaps making a commitment to engage in self care and at the bottom, include your self-care goals.
 Then, periodically -- either weekly, monthly, quarterly, write another letter to yourself to check in and reflect on how things are going.
 Read your previous letters to see how you are progressing.

 So, to recap, these are my three steps to Building Your Self Care Toolkit.

 Step 2.
-Creating your self care menu so that you can add self care activities, or tools, to your toolkit; and
+Create your self care menu so that you can add self care activities, or tools, to your toolkit; and

 Step 3.
 Reflect and Check in with Yourself.

-I also covered how you can create positive affirmations if you want to add that to your toolkit.
+I also cover how you can create positive affirmations if you want to add that to your toolkit.

-To add more tools to your toolkit, I invite you to check out my Find Your Inner Zen digital bundle.
+To add more tools to your toolkit, I invite you to check out my Ignite the FIRE Within digital bundle.

-I look forward to hearing about your self care journey and invite you to join me over on Instagram at All Things Relax Studios and join my private Facebook community as well (All Things Relax Studios).
+I look forward to hearing about your self care journey and invite you to reach out to me on IG @queenofpodcastzen

 You too can go from stressed out to finding your inner zen with the help of your self-care toolkit!!!